Summer Academy

 Students develop skills in storytelling and visual communication using both traditional and digital media.
 Through hands-on exploration, students learn the materials, methods, and language of visual storytelling, which may include book and magazine illustration, graphic novels, posters, storyboard art, and animation.

 Building on a strong foundation in drawing, students experiment with traditional illustration techniques alongside digital tools for image creation, manipulation, and graphic design.
-The course also introduces animation techniques, blending handcrafted and digital methods to bring artistic narratives to life.
+The class also introduces animation techniques, blending handcrafted and digital methods to bring artistic narratives to life.
 Students may explore stop motion, 2D animation, motion graphics, and commercial illustration applications.

-This course is an optional concentration.
+This class is an optional concentration.

 Tuition and Fees

 Summer Academy aims to provide an enriching experience for all participants.
-Please review the following tuition, withdrawal, and refund policies to ensure you are fully informed about your financial commitments and the process for withdrawing from a course.
+Please review the following tuition, withdrawal, and refund policies to ensure you are fully informed about your financial commitments and the process for withdrawing from a class.

 Full program cost covers:

-• Four college level studio art courses
+• Four college level studio art classes

 • All art supplies